-The Office of Research and Scholarship provides training and resources to support and celebrate faculty scholarship and student-faculty collaborative research.
+The Provost's Office supports and celebrates faculty scholarship and student-faculty collaborative research.

 Hope College has a strong history of faculty scholarship and student-faculty collaborative research.
 This office extends and strengthens these areas by offering resources, training and collaborative opportunities as well as celebrating the research and creative inquiry of faculty and students.